alcabanillas/RealTime-Bus-Tracker/README.md

 :heavy_check_mark: Add layer with the time where the data was obtained\
 :heavy_check_mark: paint icon of a bus with random color\
-:heavy_check_mark: Split fetch and paint functions to allow futures refactors when needed
+:heavy_check_mark: Split fetch and paint functions to allow futures refactor if needed

 ## :rocket: Technologies